playframework/playframework/documentation/manual/working/commonGuide/configuration/ws/CertificateGeneration.md

 3. The KeyManager will return the `client` certificate to the server.
 4. The server will do an additional ClientKeyExchange in the handshake.

-The steps to create a client CA and a signed client certificate are broadly similiar to the server certificate generation, but for convenience are presented in a single script:
+The steps to create a client CA and a signed client certificate are broadly similar to the server certificate generation, but for convenience are presented in a single script:

 @[context](code/genclient.sh)